coleifer/peewee/docs/new/query_builder.rst

     ) AS ranked
     WHERE rank = 1

-We can express this fairly elegantly by using a plain :py:class:`Select` for the outer query:
+We can express this fairly elegantly by using a plain :class:`Select` for the outer query:

 .. code-block:: python